nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 Prerequisite: Food needs to exist in the database.

-Test case: 'nutrition'
+Test case: `nutrition`

 Expected: Prompt will ask you to enter the food you would like to see the nutrition for.
 A menu displaying all foods which contain the food entered will appear, which you can then enter the index to see the specific food.

 ### Add a exericse

-Test case: 'exercise /type running /description 5km /calories 500 /on 5/5/2023'
+Test case: `exercise /type running /description 5km /calories 500 /on 5/5/2023`

 Expected: An exercise of running for 5km that burnt 500 calories on 5/5/2023 is added.

-Test case: 'exercise /type dummy /description dummy /calories dummy /on dummy'
+Test case: `exercise /type dummy /description dummy /calories dummy /on dummy`

 Expected: No exercise is added, error message will be displayed.

 ### Track calorie intake

-Test case: 'track /start 5/5/2023 /end 6/5/2023'
+Test case: `track /start 5/5/2023 /end 6/5/2023`

 Expected: Calories consumed, cloaries burnt and net calories for 5/5/2023 and 6/5/2023 would be displayed in the status message.

-Test case: 'track /start dummy /end dummy'
+Test case: `track /start dummy /end dummy`

 Expected: Error message will be dislayed.

 ### See examples of meal or exercise

-Test case: 'examples exercise'
+Test case: `examples exercise`

 Expected: Examples of different types of exercise will be displayed

-Test case: 'examples weight'
+Test case: `examples weight`

 Expected: An error message will be displayed

 ### See list of available commands

-Test case: help
+Test case: `help`

 Expected: List of available commands for this application will be displayed.

 ### Exiting the application

-Test case: bye
+Test case: `bye`

 Expected: Application exits.